 The lowest amount of vitamin d is in Eggplant, pickled which in 100g contains 0 IU of vitamin d.
 This gives as percentage of the recommended daily allowance % of the RDA.
 For this 100g serving the amount of Calories is 49 kcal, the amount of Protein is 0.9 g, the amount of Fat is 0.7 g, the amount of Carbohydrate is 9.77 g.

 The difference between the highest and lowest values gives a vitamin d range of 0 IU per 100g.
 The range for the other nutrients are as follows; 24 kcal for Calories, 0.08 g for Protein, 0.52 g for Fat, 3.89 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high vitamin d foods in your diet.
 For example 100g of Eggplant, raw contains 0 IU of vitamin d.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin d nutritional content.

-The food with the highest vitamin d content per typical serving is Eggplant, raw which contains 0 IU in 1 cup, cubes (or 82 g).
-For this serving the Calories content is 20.5 kcal, the Protein content is 0.8 g, the Fat content is 0.15 g and the Carbohydrate content is 4.82 g.
+The food with the highest vitamin d content per typical serving is Eggplant, pickled which contains 0 IU in 1 cup (or 136 g).
+For this serving the Calories content is 66.64 kcal, the Protein content is 1.22 g, the Fat content is 0.95 g and the Carbohydrate content is 13.29 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin d which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin d in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high vitamin d content.